gedumas/product-management-course/README.md

 ## Outline
 ### 7 Key Topics
-- Product Strategy: This would cover how to create a product strategy that aligns with the overall business strategy.
+- Product Strategy: creating a product strategy that aligns with the overall business strategy.
 This includes conducting market research, identifying customer needs, and developing a roadmap for product development.

-- Product Development: This would cover the process of developing a product from ideation to launch.
+- Product Development: the process of developing a product from ideation to launch.
 This includes defining the product requirements, designing the product, testing the product, and launching the product.

-- Product Marketing: This would cover how to market and promote a product to potential customers.
-This includes creating a messaging strategy, identifying the target audience, and developing a go-to-market plan.
+- Product Marketing: promoting a product to potential customers by creating a messaging strategy, identifying the target audience, and developing a go-to-market plan.

-- User Experience: This would cover how to create a great user experience for the product.
-This includes designing the user interface, conducting user testing, and measuring user satisfaction.
+- User Experience: creating a great user experience for the product, which includes designing the user interface, conducting user testing, and measuring user satisfaction.

 - Metrics and Analytics: defining key performance indicators (KPIs) and tracking product metrics, such as customer acquisition cost (CAC), lifetime value (LTV), churn rate, and engagement metrics to make data-driven decisions.

-- Agile Product Management: This would cover how to manage a product using agile methodologies.
-This includes working in sprints, conducting daily stand-ups, and using agile tools like Jira and Trello.
+- Agile Product Management: managing a product using agile methodologies by working in sprints, conducting daily stand-ups, and using agile tools.

-- Leadership and Communication: This would cover how to lead a team of product managers and communicate effectively with stakeholders.
-This includes managing conflicts, presenting to executives, and building strong relationships with cross-functional teams.
+- Leadership and Communication: leading a team of product managers and communicating effectively with stakeholders by managing conflicts, presenting to executives, and building strong relationships with cross-functional teams.

 ### Course Assignments